-Performance of the FreeStyle Libre Flash Glucose Monitoring System (the System) was evaluated in a clinical study.
-The study was conducted at 4 centers with a total of 48 subjects with diabetes (95.8% Type 1, 4.2% Type 2).
+Performance of the FreeStyle Libre 14 day Flash Glucose Monitoring System (the System) was evaluated in a clinical study.
+The study was conducted at 4 centers with a total of 95 subjects with diabetes (84.2% Type 1, 15.8% Type 2).
 All subjects were aged eighteen and older.
 Subjects in the study required insulin to manage their diabetes.
-Each subject wore up to two FreeStyle Libre sensors on the back of the upper arm.
+Each subject wore up to two Sensors on the back of the upper arm.
 During the study, subjects tested their blood glucose using fingerstick capillary samples at least eight times during each day of the study.
-Subjects used the blood glucose meter built into the FreeStyle Libre reader.
-Additionally, subjects had their venous blood glucose analyzed up to 128 times over four separate visits to the clinical center.
-Venous blood was analyzed using the Yellow Springs Instrument Life Sciences 2300 STAT Plus[TM] Glucose & Lactate Analyzer (YSI).
+Subjects used the blood glucose meter built into the Reader.
+Additionally, subjects had their venous blood glucose analyzed up to 112 times over four separate visits to the clinical center.
+Venous blood was analyzed using the Yellow Springs Instrument Life Sciences 2300 STAT PlusTM Glucose & Lactate Analyzer (YSI).
 YSI is a laboratory glucose and lactate analyzer of whole blood and plasma and is a widely recognized standard in laboratory analysis of blood glucose.
-Glucose readings obtained from the System were compared to glucose readings obtained in the study.
+Glucose readings obtained from the System were compared to glucose readings obtained from the YSI to evaluate the performance of the System.
+Three lots of Sensors were evaluated in the study.